Name:

 Custom Validations

-In addition to required
+In addition to required,

-, you may define your own
+and maxlength, you may define your own

 custom validations.
 Custom validations are defined by an object with two

-attributes, message
+attributes, message and

-.
+validate.
 You may bind a single validation

 object, or an array of validation objects.

-Option | Type | Description |
+| Option | Type | Description |

 message |